 Let’s be clear; all of these project management tools are good.
 Difference between them is in the details.
 Which software you choose depends on some unique features or pricing (but as far as I know, pricing is around 10USD/per user for most of them, so there is no significant difference).

-I would like to suggest following tools, which works best for my team and I believe will work for you.
+I would like to suggest the following tools, which works best for my team and I believe will work for you.

 #1 “Static” PM tool such as Productive